markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 We could have deleted this function call, but commenting it out is actually a better method when there is a possibility of using the line again.
 It is important to note that there is no need to comment the function expression since this only defines the function.
 The function doesn't actually execute until the last line in the `game.js` file in the `fight()` function call.
 <!-- Present the Problem  -->
 To start let's focus on the "WIN" game state.
 Currently we only have one robot to fight, not exactly a challenge to win the game.
-If we want to impress our game jam judges, we will need to bring some more game to Robot Gladiator so let's add some enemy robots to the mix.
+If we want to impress our game jam judges, we will need to bring some more game to Robot Gladiators so let's add some enemy robots to the mix.

 We could declare each of our enemy robot names so our `game.js` file would look like this:
 ```javascript